BenTobin/Open-Source-Projects/README.md

 Hello Welcome!
 This repository consists of various open source projects I completed.
-The majority of projects were KAGGLE projects completed.
+The majority of projects were KAGGLE projects, but all the projects are based on open-source datasets.
 Some of the projects have only the code written for the project and others have presentation of the findings.